Launching an essential product in an uncharted market

 Ernst & Young (EY), a multinational professional services firm headquartered in London is one of the largest professional services firms in the world, counted among the “Big Four” accounting firms globally.

-EY brought Cake & Arrow in to help them establish an intuitive, market leading digital experience to guides retail and institutional investors through the process of successfully reporting and filing their crypto-asset taxes – consolidating data from the leading exchanges and guiding them through preparation of IRS tax returns.
+EY brought Cake & Arrow in to help them establish an intuitive, market-leading digital experience to guide retail and institutional investors through the process of successfully reporting and filing their Crypto-asset taxes—consolidating data from the leading exchanges and guiding them through preparation of IRS tax returns.

 Balancing education with usability

 After conducting extensive background research, requirements documentation, and a series of collaborative workshops with EY’s SMEs to wrap our own heads around Crypto regulation and tax filing, we spec’d out a workflow and designed a clickable prototype that walked users through filing their Crypto assets.
 We used this prototype to test and validate the application with users.

 While the process of filing Crypto assets may be novel, digital tax filing is a process that has been streamlined and standardized in recent years, providing a workflow familiar to users that could serve as the starting point for our design Still, because filing Crypto assets was a new concept to users, the process required that education, not necessary in standard filings, be embedded into the filing process.
 Our challenge was to provide users with enough education to understand what and why they needed to take certain steps, without hindering the usability of the application.
 Through multiple user testing sessions, where we had users click through our prototype design, we were able to identify challenges and roadblocks to usability alongside gaps in education to refine the workflow.

 Nailing the Basics